Coronavirus (COVID-19)

 Boscobel remained a working farm and visitors today can also see the dairy, farmyard, smithy, gardens, and a descendant of The Royal Oak.
 White Ladies Priory, another of Charles's hiding places, is a short walk away.

-• Currently: Heavy Rain, 3° C
+• Currently: Medium-level cloud, 5° C